nafest/directcmr/README.md

 - add a background rectangle (with rounded corners) to code blocks
 - add additional line spacing (configurable), such that the rectangle of inline code spans can be increased in height
-- add basic syntax highlighting in code spans
+- add basic syntax highlighting in code blocks/spans
 - handle subsequent text elements correctly (cmark splits cmark_renderer, e.g), the easiest solution seems to be to fuse subsequent text elements